learnbyexample/cli-computing/cli_computing.md

 Sometimes, a process might not be responding to your interaction, might be taking too long, accidentally uses too much memory, and so on.
 You can use the `kill` command to manage such processes.

-As mentioned at the beginning of this chapter, these examples are suggested for interactive processes initiated by you (other usage, for example in scripts, will require different strategy).
+As mentioned at the beginning of this chapter, these examples are suggested for interactive processes initiated by you (other usage, for example in scripts, will require different strategies).
 Be 100% sure before you attempt to send signals to manage processes.

 You can pass signals by name or by their associated number.
 Use `kill -l` to get a full list of signals.
 See also [unix.stackexchange: List of Signals](https://unix.stackexchange.com/q/317492/109046) and [unix.stackexchange: What causes various signals to be sent?](https://unix.stackexchange.com/q/6332/109046)